-The Economic and Monetary Community of Central Africa, known as CEMAC and which includes Gabon, has issued Foreign Exchange Regulation No. 02/18-CEMAC-UMAC which is due to come into effect on 1 September 2019.
+The Economic and Monetary Community of Central Africa, known as CEMAC and which includes Gabon, has issued Foreign Exchange Regulation No. 02/18-CEMAC-UMAC which came into effect on 1 September 2019.
 This regulation allows the CEMAC Central Bank (BEAC) to take measures to restore reserves in foreign exchange currency including restrictions on foreign currency bank accounts in and outside CEMAC and limits a company's ability to enter into loans, import / export services and assets and make investments.
 Fines for breach are extremely severe being up to 50% of the company's assets.
-We are working with industry to try to lobby the IMF, CEMAC and BEAC to obtain an extension to the 1 September 2019 deadline and to seek an exemption for the oil and gas industry.
+BEAC has issued a moratorium on the regulation until 31 December 2020.
+The moratorium is documented in Circular Letter No. 024/GVR/2019.
+Along with other companies active in the region, we continue to engage with BEAC and the IMF to seek an exemption for the oil and gas industry.